What’s the first thing that comes to mind when you provide care for a patient?

 2. Record patient information and their medical history

-Providers should track, store, and access their patients’ medical records.
+Healthcare providers should be able to easily track, store, and access their patients’ medical records.

 While both EHR and patient management system can store patient records, they serve different purposes.
 EHR systems are built to make heath records sharable and accessible across the healthcare ecosystem.
 Whereas a PMS tool ensures that you have access to all the patient interactions—even if they have consulted multiple departments.